Loading...

 • reference documentation of how to parameterise ORE

-A second entry point is the HTML reference that is generated from the source code documentation with doxygen.
+To learn about the ORE representation of complex products and the payoff script language involved we refer to the Scripted Trade document.
+A third entry point is the HTML reference that is generated from the source code documentation with doxygen.
 This shows the class hierarchy and C++ API.
 ORE consists of three libraries with separate HTML references listed below.

 • QuantExt: This library contains QuantLib extensions in terms of financial instruments, models and pricing engines.
 It is organised as QuantLib.
 Developers familiar with QuantLib will find it easy to navigate this library.